 Jaipur - Abhaneri - Bharatpur.
 Say goodbye to Jaipur today as we travel to the village of Abhaneri to see the beautiful Chand Baori step well, where 3,500 steps climb down to the water’s edge.
 The well famously featured in the blockbuster movie ‘Batman: The Dark Knight Rises’.

 We continue to a local school (if open), where we operate our Change for Children programme.
 Any donations you can give here will make a real difference to the lives of underprivileged children.
 You may also wish to bring some educational gifts with you from home to give to the pupils (see trip notes).
 Finally, we visit the UNESCO-listed Keoladeo Ghana National Park.
 Enjoy a rickshaw ride around this wetland reserve, home to hundreds of bird species.
+We'll be escorted by a knowledgeable guide who will help you to spot and identify these birds.

 Overnight: Bharatpur | Breakfast, Dinner